Shiina18/shiina18.github.io/_posts/2021-01-02-to-challenges.md

     -> Sidearm.
 Tamer is tough, so shorter range can be tolerated.
 -> high acc
     -> AGI/DEX gears + Trajectory
-Tactician helps to reach the TP threshold earlier, also makes Turn 2 Trajectory possible.
+Tactician helps to reach the TP threshold earlier, and also makes Turn 2 Trajectory possible.
 ```

 **Team Options**